1995Rashmi/DreamsofRashmi/README.md

-Use following command to run the program: g++ Precisely.cpp -o Preceisly -lcurl -ljsoncpp
+Use following command to run the program: g++ RestClient.cpp -o RestClient -lcurl -ljsoncpp

-./Preceisly
+./RestClient